huangrubing/TSE2019-CHiP/README.md

 * -a : Path to acts.jar file.
 * -s : Path to sugar file.

-An example run:
+Example runs:
 > ./CHiP -c b -m sample.configModel -a actsPath -s sugarPath -t 3
+> ./CHiP  -a actsPath -s sugarPath -t 2 -m sample.configModel -I 0.01 -T 10 -p 40 -r 0.5

 Note: This is the first release of the tool, so please send any errors that you encounter or any suggestions and questions about the tool to hanefimercan@sabanciuniv.edu